sammigachuhi/my_django/docs/09-creating-models.md

 ```

-The `<int:pk>` shows that the url of the `questionnaire_detail` webpage will display the contents of the response corresponding to a particular primary key.
-The `<int:pk>` indicates that this is an integer for the primary key in focus.
+The `<int:pk>` stands for the integer for the primary key in focus, which is ultimately a particular response.

-Now that we have added the urls inside our `australia` app, it is time we also inform our project app, -- `sanitation` app that there is an altogether new urls file inside the `australia` app that contains the urls for our webpages.
+Now that we have added the urls inside our `australia` app, it is time we also inform our project app, -- `sanitation` app that there is a new urls file inside the `australia` app.

 In your `sanitation/urls.py` file add the path to your `australia/urls.py` file as shown below.